U.S. Soldier in Afghanistan Killed by Sniper's Bullet

 AMOS: The general's charges come on the same day that we're remembering an American killed after fighting in Afghanistan.
 A sniper's bullet struck Christopher Pfeifer, and he made it back to the United States before dying in the hospital.

-Ms. DAR PFEIFER (Christopher Pfeifer's Mother): If he was laughing, everybody was laughing.
+DAR PFEIFER: If he was laughing, everybody was laughing.
 That's just the type of laugh that Chris had, which is - he couldn't laugh and you not join in with him.

-Ms. PFEIFER: He said I forget.
+PFEIFER: He said I forget.
 He's such a big kid.
 And he said, I forgot he was so young.
-He said, I never even thought about making him work after all day long.
+He said, I never even thought about making him work out there all day long.
 He said, he never said a word.

-Mr. MICHAEL DELSARDO (Platoon Leader, U.S. Army): I mean, Afghanistan, we didn't have food.
+MICHAEL DELSARDO: I mean, Afghanistan, we didn't have food.
 Me and him would kill a goat.
 He made the rice, and I cooked the goat, you know.

-Mr. MICHAEL PFEIFER (Christopher Pfeifer's Father): His mother has two pet goats in the backyard.
+MICHAEL PFEIFER: His mother has two pet goats in the backyard.
 If his mother would've known that he was eating one over there, she would've probably disowned him.